-- (1) A person may be appointed as ombudsman only if- - (a) the Minister has placed press advertisements nationally calling for applications from suitably qualified persons to be considered for appointment; and - (b) the Minister has consulted with the parliamentary committee about- - (i) the process of selection for appointment; and - (ii) the appointment of the person as ombudsman. - (2) Subsection (1)(a) and (b)(i) does not apply to the reappointment of a person as ombudsman.
+- (1) A person may be appointed as the ombudsman and the inspector of detention services only if- - (a) the Minister has placed press advertisements nationally calling for applications from suitably qualified persons to be considered for appointment; and - (b) the Minister has consulted with the parliamentary committee about- - (i) the process of selection for appointment; and - (ii) the appointment of the person as the ombudsman and the inspector of detention services. - (2) Subsection (1)(a) and (b)(i) does not apply to the reappointment of a person as the ombudsman and the inspector of detention services.